“Are There Flying Squirrels In My Attic?”

 Most people try setting mouse traps because the sounds are similar to the sounds mice would make.
 However, with flying squirrels, mouse traps won’t do you any good.

-They’ll either outsmart the trap, grabbing the bait, or they’ll trigger it and simply wriggle free no worse for the wear.
+They’ll either outsmart the trap, grab the bait, or they’ll trigger it and simply wriggle free no worse for the wear.

 During the time that you’re trying to catch and trap the flying squirrels, they are all but destroying your attic.
 Urine stains, droppings, damaged insulation, chewed wires… with that many critters, it can get to be quite a mess very quickly.